hyosung11/Launch-School/Courses/journal.md

 ## 20220614 수요일

 10:54 I felt tired and I took a nap.
 I'm staying up too late.
 Time to finish going through the study guide.

+12:22 Getting a good chunk of studying done this morning.
+I'm not as tired as I was before.

+12:35 Picking up more bits and pieces of knowledge as I review

+13:06 Studied up to Encapsulation.
+I'm going to the gym now.